intelligent002/kafka-backup-offline/README.md

 testing environments**.
 Its primary focus is to enable **safe and reliable cluster backups and restores** while following proper startup and shutdown procedures to maintain data integrity.

 This utility is **NOT SUITABLE FOR PRODUCTION USE**, as it requires taking the Kafka cluster offline during backup and restore operations.

 ---

-## **Cluster Topology**

-Kafka demands significant resources in terms of **Disk I/O, Memory & CPU**.

-Deployment options are:
+## **In general, Kafka Cluster deployment options are:**

 | **Aspect**                  | **Cloud-Managed Services**                      | **Docker in VM with<br>Kafka-Backup-Offline**         | **Kubernetes**                                       | **Docker in VMs**                           | **Virtual Machines**                          | **Bare Metal**                          | **Docker Compose**                        |
 |-----------------------------|-------------------------------------------------|-------------------------------------------------------|------------------------------------------------------|---------------------------------------------|-----------------------------------------------|-----------------------------------------|-------------------------------------------|